mimeCam/mcp-devbrain-stdio/README.md

 ```
 and restart Claude.

-## Docker
+## Docker integration

-To run via Docker first build an image with `build.sh` then add a config to Claude like so:
+You can run this MCP as a Docker container in STDIO mode.
+First build an image with `build.sh`.
+Then add a config to Claude like so:
 ```json
 {
   "mcpServers": {